 Over the past few months the Computing At Schools working group (CAS) has been working on a user manual to be ready for the educational launch.
 The manual is destined to answer that question to be asked by many Raspberry Pi owners; "What do I do with it?"
 The manual will be right there on the desktop when the Raspberry Pi boots up.
 Thus, the owner won’t need an internet connection to get started.

-Remember, you can follow our progress on Twitter @rasp_filling, and our Facebook page.
+Even if you don't want to contribute anything to the manual you can follow our progress on Twitter @rasp_filling, and our Facebook page.